alttch/eva3/doc/lm/macros.rst

 Returns status (integer) of logic variable, *None* if variable is not found.

-Raises an exception if the parameter *pass_errors=false* is set in the macro config and the variale is not found.
+Raises an exception if the parameter *pass_errors=false* is set in the macro config and the variable is not found.

 lvar_value, value - get logic variable value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~